nextflow-io/nextflow/docs/sharing.rst

 In this way when you launch the pipeline execution, the Docker image will be automatically downloaded and used to run your tasks.

-Read the :ref:`docker-page` page to lean more on how to use Docker containers with Nextflow.
+Read the :ref:`docker-page` page to learn more on how to use Docker containers with Nextflow.

 This mix of technologies makes it possible to write self-contained and truly reproducible pipelines which require